PinYuanChen/pinyuan.github.io/_posts/2023-10-31-mocking-network-requests-with-urlprotocol.md

 These(Unit tests) are characterized by being simple to read, producing clear failure messages when we detect a problem, and by running very quickly, often in the order of hundreds or thousands of tests per minute.
 >

 In this post, I'll delve into writing unit tests for requests without actually initiating network tasks.
-I will probably write another post about end-to-end tests in the future, for now, our focus will solely be on unit testing.
+I will probably write another post about end-to-end tests in the future, for now, let's focus solely on unit testing.

-Below is a typical API protocol that outlines the typealias result and the load function.
+Below is a typical API protocol that outlines a typealias result and a load function.

 ```swift
 public protocol APIClient {